My Influences #1 - Dwayne McDuffie (a continuing list...)

-My favourite TV series of all-time (behind the classic first ten seasons of The Simpsons) is Justice League Unlimited.
+My favourite TV series of all-time is Justice League Unlimited.
 I LOVE that show.
 I'll watch it over and over, whether happy or sad, doesn't matter...it just works.
 According to his Wikipedia page, Dwayne McDuffie wrote, produced or story-edited 69 out of the 91 episodes.

 McDuffie wasn't done though, continuing on writing the Justice League movies "Crisis on Two-Earths", "All-Star Superman" and "Justice League Doom".
 Even the first two seasons of Justice League, where the creative team was trying to find their footing before JLU, there are great episodes, usually with McDuffie involved.
 My favourite is "Hereafter", a touching Superman story that I highly recommend to anyone.